XDLoLiK/move-copy-lab/README.md

 Great job!
 At the end we geet zero copies and a couple of temporary objects.

 ## Result
-To summarize, the copy constructor makes a deep copy, because the source must remain untouched.
+To summarize, copy constructors usually make a deep copy, because the source object must remain untouched.
 The move constructor, on the other hand, can just copy the pointer and then set the pointer in the source to null.
 It is okay to "nullify" the source object in this manner, because the client has no way of inspecting the object again.